lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 Since the data replicated by AltaVault is encrypted, users cannot directly access the same data residing on the {{site.data.keyword.objectstorageshort}} through the traditional {{site.data.keyword.objectstorageshort}} REST APIs or FTP.
 They must use one of two methods to access the data in {{site.data.keyword.objectstorageshort}}.
 The first method is to use the on-premises AltaVault to read, write, and delete data to, from, and in the cloud.
 The second, if accessing the data remotely, is to deploy another AltaVault appliance within {{site.data.keyword.BluSoftlayer}}, import the on-premises configuration (a built-in function), and access an NFS/SMB/CIFS mount presented by the AltaVault.

 This section describes the process of deploying the AltaVault appliance both on-premises and at {{site.data.keyword.BluSoftlayer}}.

-Note that AltaVault can be purchased as a physical or virtual appliance.
+AltaVault can be purchased as a physical or virtual appliance.
 Only the deployment of the trial version VMware vSphere ESXi-based AltaVault virtual appliance is covered.
+{:tip}

 ## Deploying AltaVault On-Premises